JohnVinyard/music-synthesis/README.md

 # TODO
+- DDSP with two completely separate branches for loudness and pitch
+- Conditional FilterBank
+- fractal with normalized top-level loudness
+- ComplexSTFT
 - think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)
 - organize spectrogram differently, with octaves grouped together